omerbenamram/evtx/README.md

 This parser is implemented using 100% safe rust.

+The parser supports XML and JSON outputs, both being zero-copy and independent of each other.

+For JSON this means that no conversion to textual XML is done.
+The JSON object is being directly built from the inner representation of the binary xml token tree.

 Supported rust version is latest stable rust (minimum 1.34) or nightly.

 [Documentation](https://docs.rs/evtx/0.2.0/)